-Any staff member, contractor, or volunteer who has reasonable cause to believe a staff member, contractor, or volunteer has engaged in misconduct or that any other adult has engaged in sexual misconduct on Charter School property or at a Charter School event shall report the misconduct to his or her supervisor, who shall notify the Executive Director or designee.
+Any staff member, contractor, or volunteer who has reasonable cause to believe a staff member, contractor, or volunteer has engaged in misconduct or that any other adult has engaged in sexual misconduct on District property or at a District event shall report the misconduct to his or her supervisor, who shall notify the Superintendent or the Superintendent's designee.
 The matter shall be investigated in accordance with Policy 3085 and Procedure 3085P.
 Investigation of any report of sexual misconduct shall include an investigation of whether the incident constitutes a violation of Title IX.
-Sexual misconduct not which does not fall within the definition of sexual harassment provided in
+Sexual misconduct not which does not fall within the definition of sexual harassment provided in Procedure 3085P may still result in disciplinary action up to and including dismissal.